McCaulay/mast1c0re/README.md

 * Load PS2 games from USB
 * Load PS2 games from HDD
 * Make system calls firmware indepedent
+* Additional PS2 game save exploits for other games.
+(Change "okrager" binary for another game)

 ### Project Ideas
 * ps-psh - Primitive shell command server allowing you to telnet to the PS4/PS5